elephantscale/es-training-new/cybersecurity-common/slides/Security_Design.md

  * Disable all unused ports, protocols and services
  * Apply tested updates
  * Disable write access to the root file system for users and applications
- * Do not use “root” – create an administrator account that has only the rights needed for administering the device
+ * Do not use "root" – create an administrator account that has only the rights needed for administering the device
  * Use an encrypted file system
  * Document the OS security configuration
  * Apply minimum access rights to all files and directories